dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

 * Generally speaking, table rows can be large, but be aware that large rows are split across multiple database pages.

-* An Index key must be limited in size to about 1K.
+* An Index key must be limited in size to about 1K in storage space.

 Creating a Table and Indexes
 ============================